felipethome/react-inline-transition-group/README.md

 **Observation 2:** The start callbacks will be called sooner a node is being add or removed to the group.
 It doesn't matter if you have a delay or not.
 The end callbacks will be called when the longest transition time (delay + duration ) completes.

-**Observation 3:** If you add a React component to the group make sure its root node is able to receive a style property.

 ## LICENSE

 BSD-3